 Uncle Kawahira's book had been a lifesaver, and it was Harry's most treasured possession.
-The boy had changed a lot in the past few years, no longer afraid to fight back or stand up for himself, but more willing to see other people's points of view and not jump to conclusions either.
+The boy had changed a lot in the past few years, and not just in height and weight!
+He was no longer afraid to fight back or stand up for himself, but he was also much more willing to see other people's points of view and not jump to conclusions either.

-According to his book, his Pacifier could shatter just about any Trace the magicals could put on him, so Harry would wait and see, but if this school didn't live up to his expectations of breathtaking, he just wouldn't go back.
+According to his book, his Pacifier could shatter just about any Trace the magicals could put on him, so Harry would wait and see.
+But if this school didn't live up to his expectations of awe-inspiring…..well, he just wouldn't go back.

 He only had so much time, after all, and he wanted to see the world.

-He might be destined to die early, but he was going to make his years count, even if they just counted to himself.
+All in preparation for his future adventures!
+He might be destined to die early but he was going to make his years count, even if they just counted to himself.

 "It's been almost two years, Viper, and our Sky still feels childish.
 How young is our brat?"
-Skull asked frustrated as he flung himself into a chair in Viper's Varia office.
+Skull burst out, utterly frustrated and dramatic as he flung himself into a chair in Viper's Varia office.

-The Mist Arcobaleno sighed, "I do not know, Skull.
+The Mist Arcobaleno sighed patiently, putting down their feathery tipped pen.
+"I do not know, Skull.
 Our compatriots are still looking for an older teenager or young adult.
 If we had a name I could find them easily, but we know nothing except that our Sky bears the Sky Pacifier, has a stupidly Pure Flame, and feels childishly young to the both of us."

-The Cloud Arcobaleno sighed wearily, "And Reborn-sempai has been getting even tetchier about my not officially joining a Mafia Famiglia lately."
-Skull grimaced, "I don't wanted to Viper.
+"Yeah.
+I knew you'd get it Viper."
+The Cloud Arcobaleno sighed wearily, running a tiny hand down his chubby face.
+"And Reborn-sempai has been getting even tetchier about my not officially joining a Mafia Famiglia lately."
+Skull grimaced and glowered petulantly at his only friend.
+"I don't want to Viper.
 I know I'm technically a Hitman now, but I don't want to tie myself to a particular Famiglia, even though I'm not super-strong like the rest of you.
 I'm still a Cloud, dammit.
-I might be a pretty carefree one, and an Inverted Soft Flame-type, but I'm a Cloud in the end and I do not want to be tied down."
+I might be a pretty carefree one, and an Inverted Soft Flame-type according to those research-y types but I'm still a Cloud in the end and I do not want to be tied down."

-Viper's eyes flashed for a moment underneath her hood, "I can keep him busy for a while, if you need me to- you have built up some credit."
+Viper's eyes flashed for a moment underneath her hood, tiny fists curling inward in Viper's band of seething, silent fury.
+"I can keep him busy for a while, if you need me to- you have built up some credit."

-Skull flashed his friend a smile, "It's alright Viper, I'm just angry, is all.
+Skull offered his friend a quicksilver smile.
+"It's alright Viper, I'm just angry, is all.
 Thanks though."

 The Mist Arcobaleno huffed, and began to plot anyways.